suddi/parkinglot-api/README.md

 # This may be skipped if you used used setup.sh to setup node.js
 npm install -g pm2

+# For development environment, can execute API with nodemon or pm2
 npm install
 ````